 Welcome.
 I am Assistant Professor of Politics and International Affairs at the Department of Politics and the Woodrow Wilson School of Public and International Affairs at Princeton University.

-My research and teaching interests lie at the intersection of international relations and comparative politics, and I specialize in the study of statebuilding, state capacity, and sovereignty.
+My research and teaching interests lie at the intersection of international relations and comparative politics, and I specialize in the study of statebuilding and state capacity.
 Much of my work examines how international actors disrupt political order and weaken the state in developing countries.
 I also investigate the domestic and historical origins of state capacity.

 My research has been published in the Journal of Politics, International Organization, World Development, and Governance.
 My dissertation received the American Political Science Association’s 2016 Helen Dwight Reid (now Merze Tate) award for the best dissertation in the field of international relations, law, and politics.
 My book, which explores how foreign subversion undermines state authority and promotes ungoverned space in developing countries, will be available in April 2020 from Cornell University Press.